 I completely agree with Lisa.
 In my case, it wasn’t a conscious choice though.

-And here’s one of my fave graphics right now on this blog:
+So, to insire you to be more persistent, here’s one of my fave graphics right now on this blog:

 I tip my hat to Lisa for having the courage to start her business and powering through all the drama and adversity.
 And I agree with her that deciding to not quit (assuming you have a product or service for which someone is willing to pay a fair price) is CRITICAL to success.